hswolff/silly-intro-to-web-dev/README.md

    - Right now we have a very boring list of ingredients.
    - Instead it'd be nicer if they were laid out next to each other.
    - If you recall we already used a class name when we made our fireworks bigger.
-   - I've made a new class name called "prettyLayout"
+   - I've made a new class name called `prettyLayout`
    - Task: Can you add it to our ingredients to make them look nicer?
    - Answer: add class
    - Discussion: Wow!
 Now they're laid out nicely next to each other.
 With just one small HTML change we made that look a whole lot nicer!